otienogeoffrey812/book-assignment-view/README.md

 - **Search Bar**: Allows users to search for books by title.
 - **Search Results**: Displays the book image, title, author, and a button to add the book to the reading list.
 - **Reading List**: Displays all the books that the teacher has added.
-- **Remove Book**: Allows users to remove a book from the reading list by clicking the book icon.
+- **Remove Book**: Allows users to remove a book from the reading list by clicking the icon.

 ## Executing Program